Mukhtar Siddiqui

-Mukhtar Siddiqui (Urdu: مختار صدیقی) (1 March 1919 – 18 September 1972), born Mukhtar ul Haque Siddiqui, was a Pakistani Urdu poet, writer, playwright, broadcaster and translator.
-He was a prominent figure in the post-Partition Urdu literary scene and was noted for his work with the influential literary circle, "Halqa-e-Arbab-e-Zauq".
+Mukhtar-ul-Haque Siddiqui (مختار صدیقی) (1 March 1919 – 18 September 1972) was a Pakistani Urdu poet, writer, playwright, broadcaster and translator.
+He was known for his work with the influential literary circle, Halqa-e-Arbab-e-Zauq.

 Early life and education

 He born into a religious family in Sialkot, later he moved with his family to Gujranwala.
-His father's religious influence remained with him throughout his life.
-Siddiqui received his early education at home before completing his matriculation from Government High School in Gujranwala in 1934.
+He received his early education at home before completing his matriculation from Government High School in Gujranwala in 1934.
 He then attended Islamia College in Lahore, where he earned his Bachelor of Arts degree in 1938 and edited the Urdu section of the college magazine.

 He was a prominent figure in the "Halqa-e-Arbab-e-Zauq", a progressive Urdu literary movement.
 His poetry was guided by his mentor, Seemab Akbarabadi.
 After the partition of India in 1947, Siddiqui moved to Pakistan.
 He began his career with Radio Pakistan before becoming a scriptwriter for Pakistan Television.

-In 1956, he pursued a Master's degree in Urdu at Gordon College in Rawalpindi, earning first-class honors and a gold medal from the University of the Punjab.
+In 1956, he pursued a master's degree in Urdu at Gordon College in Rawalpindi, earning first-class honors and a gold medal from the University of the Punjab.
 His thesis was on the poet Mohsin Kakorvi.
 In his essay "Kacha-Chitha", he described a pivotal moment where his artistic self, "Mukhtar Siddiqui," took precedence over his given name, "Mukhtar-ul Haque Siddiqui".